Personal, Social and Health Education

 Health Education is about teaching the characteristics of good physical health and mental wellbeing.
 Mental wellbeing is a part of daily life, in the same way as physical health.

 As a school we cover “Being Safe” as an aspect of the statutory Relationships Education curriculum which includes learning related to privacy and safeguarding.
-It is recommended, for example by the NSPCC, that children are taught the correct names for all body parts and we teach the scientific names of body parts.
-This is introduced as part of Relationships Education “Being Safe” .
+It is recommended, for example by the NSPCC, that children are taught the correct names for all body parts and through our science curriculum we teach the scientific names of body parts (e.g. penis and vagina).

 Basic life cycles are taught within the science curriculum (e.g. life cycles, hatching chicks) in reception and key stage 1.